pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Week 9 - 8th to 14th August

+ - Meeting with the mentors on discussing how to tackle the AreaIterator problem related to the newly introduced abstraction template.

 ### Week 8 - 1st to 7th August

  - Completed the inbuilt functions of vector in SoA data layout like emplace_back, pop_back, empty, front, back, reserve, insert, erase.
  - Tested these functionalities with the abstraction template.
+ - Complications related to AreaIterator arises because of the current abstraction template.
+ - Brainstorming related to the problem.

 ### Week 7 - 24th to 31st July